 The Royal College of General Practitioners is the largest membership organisation solely for GPs in the United Kingdom.
-Founded in 1952, it has over 52,000 members, with around 5,000 in Scotland, who are committed to improving patient care, developing their own skills and promoting general practice as a discipline.
+Founded in 1952, it has over 54,000 members who are committed to improving patient care, developing their own skills and promoting general practice as a discipline.
 General practice is the largest branch of the medical profession.
 It provides some 1 million consultations for patients in the UK every working day and deals with 86% of the health problems experienced by the UK population.

-Educated to HNC level or equivalent, you will have an excellent working knowledge of MS Office along with experience of administration work.
-You will also have experience of using your strong customer service and communication skills.
-You will have strong organisational skills with an ability to prioritise your own workload and meet deadlines in a very busy environment.
+Educated to HNC level or equivalent, you will have an excellent working knowledge of MS Office along with experience of committee and executive administration work.
+You will be able to work under your own initiative, with strong organisational skills and an ability to prioritise your own workload and meet deadlines in a busy environment.

 Candidates should have:

-· Excellent listening, written and verbal communication skills with personnel at all levels
+Excellent listening and communication skills with people at all levels

-· Excellent diary and time management skills with the ability to prioritise effectively to meet conflicting deadlines
+Excellent minute taking skills, along with the confidence to manage time effectively to meet conflicting deadlines

-· A high standard of attention to detail in published material (e.g. email and letter correspondence, progress reports, papers, and so on)
+A high standard of attention to detail in published material (e.g. meeting papers and minutes, induction packs, papers, and so on)

 Excellent literacy skills to interpret and compile complex information in a professional manner